Without them, there is no BRWC. You can contact them for any film discussion, editorial content and cake recipes.

 Alton loves film.
-He started this here blog a few years back as a bit of fun, but has grown into what you see today, and he can only apologise.
-Some of the films he loves are Rear Window, Superman 2, The Man With The Two Brains, Clockwise, Eternal Sunshine Of The Spotless Mind, Trading Places, Stir Crazy and Punch-Drunk Love.
+He is founder and Editor In Chief of BRWC.
+Some of the films he loves are Rear Window, Superman 2, The Man With The Two Brains, Clockwise, Eternal Sunshine Of The Spotless Mind, Trading Places, Stir Crazy and Punch-Drunk Love. @alrightBABES

 Rosalynn Try-Hane is as picky about what she watches as what she eats.
-She watches movies alone and dines solo too (trend perhaps?!) read about it at www.liquidmarmalade.com or tweet her @liquidmarmalade.
-As a self confessed scaredy cat she doesn’t watch horror films even Goosebumps made her jump in parts!
+She watches movies alone and dines solo too (trend perhaps?!).
+As a self confessed scaredy cat she doesn’t watch horror films. @liquidmarmalade

 Louise McLeod Tabouis

 An Australian who has spent most of her adult life in Paris, Louise is a sometime photographer, documentary-maker, writer, researcher, day-dreamer and interviewer, who prefers to start the day at the local cinema’s 9am session. @ParisienneOz

 Regular type person by day, film vigilante by night.
 Spent years as a 35mm projectionist (he got taller) and now he gets to watch and wax lyrical about all manner of motion pictures.
 Daryl has got a soft spot for naff Horror and he’d consider Anime to be his Kryptonite.
 Co-host of Sudden Double Deep: The Triple Bill Title Podcast, you’ll often find him lurking at The Prince Charles Cinema. @HotDonkeyBear